Dangerous Goods Training

 Expires May 2015

 This training is provided as a service to Mayo Medical Laboratories clients and couriers.
 It is limited to shipping of medical specimens for diagnostic testing, including Category A Infectious Substances and Category B Biological Substances.
-Although we strive to ensure that the information is current and accurate, we remind you that it is the employer’s responsibility to perform and verify the training of their employees.
+Although Mayo Medical Laboratories strives to ensure that the information is current and accurate, it is the employer’s responsibility to perform and verify the training of their employees.

 No training is endorsed or "certified" by ICAO, FAA, TSA, IATA, DOT, or any other association or agency.